arnavjain321-prog/manutd-midfield-analysis-2025-26/README.md

 Master of Science in Data Science, University of Virginia
 LinkedIn: https://www.linkedin.com/in/arnavjain2026/

-For collaboration, football-analytics roles, or feedback, feel free to connect.
+For collaboration or football-analytics opportunities, feel free to reach out.